-Every major metabolic pathway in our body depends on micronutrients; vitamins and minerals.
-The key to good nutrition, health and energy is ensuring you have enough of these micronutrients.
+Every major metabolic pathway in our body depends on micronutrients (our vitamins and minerals).
+The key to good nutrition, health and abundant energy is ensuring we have enough of these micronutrients.

-In particular, zinc is one of the first deficiencies we look at with all our clients at the BePure clinic.
-Zinc is a vital mineral and is involved in over 200 enzyme reactions within our bodies.
-Zinc deficiency often means poorer absorption of zinc from high-zinc foods.
+Zinc is a vital mineral and is involved in over 200 enzyme reactions within our bodies, making it one of the first deficiencies we look at with all our clients.
+A zinc deficiency often means poorer absorption of zinc from high-zinc foods.

-In this blog I’m going to look at zinc specifically to cover why we need it, why we aren’t getting enough and what can happen if you suffer from zinc deficiency.
+In this blog, we're going to look at zinc specifically and cover why we need it, why we, as New Zealanders, aren’t getting enough and what can happen if you suffer from zinc deficiency.

-Zinc is a vital nutrient for healthy immune function, energy and metabolic regulation - as it is needed to make insulin.
-It is also key for male reproductive health.
+Zinc is a vital nutrient for healthy immune function, energy and metabolic regulation as it is needed to make insulin.
+It is also key to male reproductive health.

-We don’t know exactly how common zinc deficiency is by way of a comprehensive study, but in our clinic it is incredibly common.
-So common we have developed our own Zinc Taste Test, launching next week.
+We don’t know how widespread zinc deficiency is by way of a comprehensive study, but in the BePure Clinic it is incredibly common.
+So commom, in fact, that we developed our own BePure Zinc Taste Test.

-Several studies suggest that in New Zealand many adolescent girls have low zinc intakes which fail to meet their needs for growth.
-Intakes of premenopausal women may have fallen over time, and for older women, low zinc intakes are a big concern.
+Several New Zealand studies have suggested that many adolescent girls have low zinc intakes which fail to meet their needs for growth.
+Intakes of pre-menopausal women may have fallen over time and for older women, low zinc intakes are a big concern.

-This appears to be partly because people are eating less zinc-rich food such as red meat and seafood, and partly because food-processing methods often remove a lot of the zinc, for example, highly processed grains.
+This appears to be partly because we are are eating less zinc-rich food such as red meat and seafood and partly because food-processing methods often remove a lot of the zinc, for example, highly processed grains.

 Because of problems with the quality of our soils and a loss of nutrients through food storage and preservation, getting these vital nutrients is harder than ever before.
 We also use nutrients more quickly because the stress of modern living places a huge demand on our body.